Airbnb home

 Be aware of by-laws

-It is important to review your by-laws if your apartment is situated in a strata building as Owners Corporations can pass by-laws prohibiting short-term rentals in their building.
+It is important to review your by-laws if your apartment is situated in a strata building as Owners Corporations can pass by-laws prohibiting short-term rentals.
 The denial of short-term rentals through the by-laws is restricted to some extent by section 137A of the Strata Schemes Management Act 2015 (NSW).
 Under this section, a by-law has no force or effect to the extent it seeks to prevent a premises from being used for the purposes of a short-term rental if the premises is the principal place of residence of the person who, pursuant to the arrangement, is giving another person the right to occupy the lot.

 By-laws can also provide a formal application process that needs to be followed for Owners Corporations to approve short-term rentals.
 The application will usually require the owner to include details regarding the lot, a list of platforms that the lot will be listed on, any details of agents that are used and sometimes an administrative fee.